evanphx/json-patch/README.md

 ## JSON-Patch

-Provides the abiilty to modify and test a JSON according to a [RFC6902 JSON patch](http://tools.ietf.org/html/rfc6902) and [RFC7396 JSON Merge Patch](https://tools.ietf.org/html/rfc7396).
+Provides the ability to modify and test a JSON according to a [RFC6902 JSON patch](http://tools.ietf.org/html/rfc6902) and [RFC7396 JSON Merge Patch](https://tools.ietf.org/html/rfc7396).

 *Version*: **1.0**